stratisproject/Documentation/source/FullNode/full-node-components-and-features-overview.rst

     :alt: Full Node Overview
     :align: center

-All the components and features are described in the following sections, each of which covers a task that the full node needs to carry out.
+All the components and features are described in the following sections.
+Several of the sections cover a task that the full node needs to carry out and explain the individual components along the way.

 Accessing the network